 How effective are Combined Hormonal Birth Control Pills?

-- Less period cramping and bleeding.
+- Less period cramping

-- Decreased symptoms of Premenstrual Syndrome (PMS).
+- Decreased symptoms of Premenstrual Syndrome (PMS) and Perimenopause

-- Less acne.
+- Less acne

-- Some protection against non-cancerous breast tumours, ovarian cysts, and fibroids.
+- Some protection against non-cancerous breast tumours, ovarian cysts and fibroids

-- Decreased risk of ovarian and uterine cancer.
+- Decreased risk of ovarian and uterine cancer

 - May protect against osteoporosis and endometriosis.

-- The possibility of high blood pressure.
+- Possibility of high blood pressure

-- No protection against STIs.
+- No protection against sexually transmitted Infections (STIs)